RefresherTowel/docs/catalyst/quickstart.md

 Setting `duration` to `-1` (the default) makes a modifier permanent (it will not be tracked or counted down).

+> If you want to "precreate" duration based modifiers (maybe during your level load or something) and then apply them at some later point in time, make sure you **don't** give them a duration until they are actually applied (using `.SetDuration()`).
+This is because a modifier gets automatically added to the countdown if it's created with a duration, and it will tick down and destroy itself before it ever gets applied.
+So just remember the rule: Precreated modifiers get their duration given during their application, not their creation.
+{: .important}

 ---

 ## 5. A simple item preview